 The approved hours of operation for the use of the premises is 24 hours per day, 7 days a week.

-All materials and goods associated with the use shall be contained within the building at all times.
+All materials and goods associated with the use shall be stored within the building at all times.

 All waste, recycling and bins are to be contained within the building or an approved screened and secure structure, in accordance with the approved Operational Waste Management Plan.